Florida Registered Agent

 Florida state statute Title XXXVI 607.0501 requires a corporation to designate a Florida registered agent when filing Articles of Incorporation.
 The fee is $35 (this is paid with the filing fee above, for a total of $70).
 Florida agents must have a physical street location inside the state where they can accept service of process and certified business mail.

-When you hire us, you will have corporate Articles in your online account pre-signed with our signature.
-You can print these forms, fill in your portion and mail them immediately.
+When you hire us, you will have corporate Articles in your online account pre-signed with our signature, and you’ll have the option to use our Florida business address as your principal office address and business mailing address.

 Wait for Processing